Cahokia: Mound 72

-During excavation of Mound 72, a ridge-top burial mound south of main urban precinct, archaeologists found the remains of a man in his 40s who was probably an important Cahokian ruler.
-The man was buried on a bed of more than 20,000 marine-shell disc beads arranged in the shape of a falcon, with the bird's head appearing beneath and beside the man's head, and its wings and tail beneath his arms and legs.
+During excavation of Mound 72, a ridge-top burial mound south of main urban precinct, archaeologists found the remains of about 270 individuals, including paired male/female burials.
+One burial (Feature 101) was buried on a bed of 10,000 marine-shell disc beads arranged in the shape of a falcon, with the bird's head appearing beneath and beside the man's head, and its wings and tail beneath his arms and legs.
+This burial is known as the Beaded Burial or Birdman.
+Other burials, such as the Exotic Cache Burial in the mound had exotic materials and huge quantities of shell beads.

 The falcon warrior or "birdman" is a common motif in Mississippian culture.
 This burial clearly had powerful iconographic significance.
 In addition, a cache of sophisticated, finely worked arrowheads in a variety of different styles and materials was found near the grave of this important man.
 Separated into four types, each from a different geographical region, the arrowheads demonstrated Cahokia's extensive trade links in North America.

 Archeologists recovered more than 250 other skeletons from Mound 72.
 Scholars believe almost 62% of these were sacrificial victims, based on signs of ritual execution, method of burial, and other factors.
 The skeletons include: